tmoney315/HerbergerExperience/README.md

         <strong>For Apple iOS users (iPhone, iPad, iPod Touch),</strong>
     </p>
     <ul>
-        <li>If you are running iOS 11.0 or later, you can use the built-in Camera app to scan the QR code inside our "AR-code" markers.
+        <li>If you are running iOS 11.0 or later, you can use the built-in Camera app to scan the QR code inside our AR-code markers.
 Through your camera app, you will be directed to the webpage where you are supposed to scan the marker.</li>
         <li>If you are running iOS 10.3.3 or below, you need to install a QR code scanner app or visit a QR code scanner website.</li>
     </ul>
     <p>